TypeFox/oct-playground-demo/documentation/demo-scenario.md

 **Key Moments to Emphasize:**
 1. **Act 1**: The formula discussion (add vs multiply) - shows how complex logic needs real-time clarification
-2. **Act 2**: When Jan switches files and your view follows automatically - demonstrates synchronized navigation
+2. **Act 2**: When Dev switches files and Sta's view follows automatically - demonstrates synchronized navigation
 3. **Act 4**: The ENTERPRISE minimum decision (error vs warning) - shows collaborative decision-making
 4. **Act 5**: The comparison of 1 hour vs 3-5 days - drives home the efficiency gain

 **Audience Engagement:**
-- After Act 1, you might pause and ask: "How long would this formula discussion take over email?"
+- After Act 1, pause and ask: "How long would this formula discussion take over email?"
-- After Act 4, highlight: "Notice how we made a business decision in 30 seconds that would normally require a meeting"
+- After Act 4, highlight: "Notice how they made a business decision in 30 seconds that would normally require a meeting"
-- During Act 5, emphasize: "We edited 4 different files together, and both of us always knew exactly what was happening"
+- During Act 5, emphasize: "They edited 4 different files together, and both participants always knew exactly what was happening"

 **Technical Notes:**
 - Make sure both screens are visible to the audience (or switch between them)
-- Show cursor highlights when both of you are editing
+- Show cursor highlights when both participants are editing
 - If there's a lag, acknowledge it naturally - real collaboration isn't always perfect
 - Have the OCT room ID ready before the presentation starts